carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 ```
 interface Vector {
-  // Here "Self" means "the type implementing this interface"
+  // Here "Self" means "the type implementing this interface".
   method (Self: a) Add(Self: b) -> Self;
   method (Self: a) Scale(Double: v) -> Self;
 }
 ```

 The syntax here is intended to match how the same members would be defined in a type.
+Each declaration in the interface defines an _associated item_.
+In this example, `Vector` has two associated methods, `Add` and `Scale`.

 An interface defines a type-type, that is a type whose values are types.
 The values of an interface are specifically